 As we reached the foot of the mountain where we were to walk for about half an hour, we paused to eat our classic Bavarian bretzels – a crusty but soft, salty bread that looks like a giant pretzel.
 Inside was cheese from grass-fed cows from the fields around us.
-As my German buddy checked a German sign I started the long walk up the leafy track towards the peaks which was surprisingly steep.
+As my German buddy checked a German sign, I started the long walk up the leafy track towards the surprisingly steep peaks.

-Half an hour had long since past but I was still eager to keep going; to get to the top.
+Half an hour had long since passed, but I was still eager to keep going to get to the top.
 At one point it was time to cross a stretch of rock straight across the mountain that was somewhere between horizontal and vertical, on the steeper side.
 It looked a bit sketchy.

-Presented with little options and with an eye for adventure we started to traverse the rock in front of us – which was now a lot more vertical than horizontal.
-With strong grips on the rope and agile bodies we hauled ourselves up about a hundred metres at a slow pace where we stopped again to assess our situation.
+Presented with few options and with an eye for adventure, we started to traverse the rock in front of us, which was now a lot more vertical than horizontal.
+With strong grips on the rope and agile bodies, we hauled ourselves up about a hundred metres at a slow pace, where we stopped again to assess our situation.
 Was this really a good idea?
-We looked ahead to a big rock with a ladder on it, and the few people that had passed us earlier clipping on with their safety gear.
-Wisley, we decided we were far more enthusiastic than prepared and in the interest of self-preservation – for emergencies in Europe call 122 – we started to head back down.
+We looked ahead at a big rock with a ladder on it and the few people that had passed us earlier clipping on with their safety gear.
+Wisely, we decided we were far more enthusiastic than prepared, and in the interest of self-preservation – for emergencies in Europe call 122 – we started to head back down.

 Of course, the cliff had other plans.

-As we got ourselves back safely into the forest, adrenaline was running high and we raced happily up the comparably small peak to the castle.
-Unfortunately, it was closed by the time we got there so we could all but gape at its beauty from the outside.
+As we got ourselves back safely into the forest, adrenaline was running high, and we raced happily up the comparably small peak to the castle.
+Unfortunately, it was closed by the time we got there, so we could only gape at its beauty from the outside.

 It turns out the day trip was nothing like I expected, but this tiny area of the Alps left me breathless nonetheless.
 We definitely took the path less travelled.